 The Group considers a financial instrument to have experienced a SICR when one or more of the following quantitative, qualitative or backstop criteria have been met.

-For loans issued to legal entities and bonds issued by the legal entities, interbank operations and bonds issued by the banks:
+For loans issued to legal entities and bonds issued by the legal entities:

 - 31-90 days past due;

 - Restructured and 6-30 days past due;

-- · Monitoring suggests borrower has financial difficulties.
+- Monitoring suggests borrower has financial difficulties.